spencerj1/mbta-route-planner/README.md

 ## Overview
 The javascript used to provide a solution for each example can be found in the `/js` folder, seperated by file.
-Examples 1 and 2 are server-side JS modules, which provide the solution to the HTML frontend via the `/solution` endpoints specified in app.js.
+Examples 1 and 2 are server-side JS modules, which provide a JSON solution to the frontend via the `/solution` endpoints specified in app.js.
 Example 3 is JS executed in the browser, and leverages the `/solution` endpoints from examples 1 and 2.

 ## Things I should definitely do different/Possible future updates